xGhastly/xGhastly/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 # 💫 About Me:
 Hi, I'm João Augusto Zambon Monteiro, a passionate Full Stack Developer currently expanding my skills in JavaScript and TypeScript while focusing on back-end development with Node.js and Express.
-I'm pursuing a degree in Systems Analysis and Development at Centro Universitário Leonardo da Vinci (Uniasselvi), with expected completion in 2026.
+I'm pursuing a degree in Systems Analysis and Development at Centro Universitário Leonardo da Vinci (Uniasselvi), with expected completion in 2026.<br>
+I’m dedicated to continuous learning and adapting to new challenges, with certifications and hands-on experience in web development, including HTML5, CSS3, SASS, Bootstrap, React, and noSQL.
+Currently, I’m refining my expertise in modern web technologies and software design patterns.

 ![](https://komarev.com/ghpvc/?username=adityakumar28&color=447ff7&label=Visitor+count)